• HOME

 This Instant Pot Asian pork recipe is so flavorful that you’ll find yourself making it over and over.
 I use the meat to make sandwiches, tacos, and rice bowls.
 I also like to use it in Asian soups like pho and ramen.

-Asian pulled pork in the Instant Pot is a great recipe for meal prep.
+Asian pulled pork Instant Pot recipe is great for meal prep.
 You can make the pork, freeze it in smaller batches in quart-size freezer bags, and thaw the meat in the refrigerator the day before you plan on using it.

 The recipe calls for pork shoulder.
 Pork shoulder cooks really well in the Instant Pot because it’s a fatty meat, which is what the Instant Pot is best at.
 If you use tenderloin or other lean meat, the results aren’t as good because the meat gets dried out.